How to Upgrade Windows 10 and Install Ubuntu MATE

 Why you should upgrade Windows 10 to Ubuntu MATE

-Windows 10 has reached the end of its life as of October 15, 2025.
-It no longer receives free software and security updates and Microsoft's technical support has ceased for this (and previous versions) of Windows.
+Windows 10 will reach the end of its life as of October 15, 2025.
+It will no longer receive free software and security updates and Microsoft's technical support will cease for this (and previous versions) of Windows.
 Running an out-of-date OS can have serious potential risks, and if you're one of more than 750,000 people using Windows exposed to the internet, you may have a problem.
 Fortunately, there are two simple solutions: 1.
 Buy a new computer with Ubuntu MATE pre-installed from Entroware , System76, and other computer providers, or 2.
-Install Linux on any computer you like.
+Install Linux on almost any computer you like.
+Why wait?
+Do it now so that if you need some time to adjust to a new way of working you have time before you have no choice.

 Our article provides instructions on how to replace Windows 10 with Ubuntu MATE.
-This article by the Ubuntu MATE community talks specifically about WHY to install Ubuntu MATE to replace Windows.
+This article by the Ubuntu MATE community, which I helped to write when Windows 7 reached end of life in 2020, talks specifically about WHY to install Ubuntu MATE to replace Windows.

 Installing Ubuntu MATE